 How the LinkedIn algorithm works

 The two main things to understand about the main LinkedIn news feed are: (1) it is primarily concerned with native, organic content, and (2) it is based on an algorithm, not recency.

-Much like its less formal counterparts Facebook and Instagram, the LinkedIn algorithm prioritizes content you’re most likely to find relevant and engage with over the most recent content.
+Much like Facebook and Instagram, the LinkedIn algorithm prioritizes content you’re most likely to find relevant and engage with over the most recent content.

-In addition to what’s included in this flowchart, content is ranked and displayed based on your account’s reputation, how users have engaged with your content before, and what else is being posted.
+In general, content is ranked and displayed based on your account’s reputation, how users have engaged with your content before, and what else is being posted.
 Here’s how it works:

 If they’re liking it, commenting on it, or sharing it, that’s a good sign you’ll make it through to the next filter.

-If people mark it as spam or hide it from their feed, LinkedIn is going to take that into account—and not in a good way.
+If people mark it as spam or hide it from their feed, LinkedIn is going to penalize your content.

 At this step, the LinkedIn algorithm will look beyond the content of your post to determine if it should keep showing up in users’ feeds.